 Founded in 2008 in Amsterdam by English-born Jason Denham, Denham was conceived as a brand for both men and women, cherishing the traditions of denim craftsmanship yet also consistently driving innovation.

 Today, it is one of the world’s most respected denim brands with POS around the globe and an impressive array of own stores.
-It operates 12 stores in Europe, 19 in China and notably 30 in Japan where the denim brand is celebrated by the hip crowd.
+It operates 12 stores in Europe, 19 in China and, notably, 30 in Japan, where the denim brand is celebrated by the hip crowd.
 Its latest additions were a store in Osaka and one in Parco Shibuya, Tokyo, both opened in autumn 2019.

 What makes Jason Denham a leading player is the fact that he celebrates details.
-Often one can find the brand’s identifying feature, the scissors emblem, on buttons, as a shape of stitching and also rendered as hangers in their stores. “[Scissors] determine the shape and silhouette of a jean, it is the most important tool in making a jean” sa Jason Denham.
-He is obsessed with combining design, craftsmanship and innovation with the best denim fabrics resulting in hero pieces.
-He lives his slogan: “The truth is in the detail His philosophy in design can be described best by his statement: “It’s all about the nuances that you notice but others maybe don’t.
+Often one can find the brand’s identifying feature, the scissors emblem, on buttons, as a shape of stitching and also rendered as hangers in their stores. “[Scissors] determine the shape and silhouette of a jean, it is the most important tool in making a jean,” says Jason Denham.
+He is obsessed with combining design, craftsmanship and innovation with the best denim fabrics, resulting in hero pieces.
+He lives by his slogan: “The truth is in the detail.”
+His philosophy in design can be described best by his statement: “It’s all about the nuances that you notice but others maybe don’t.
 The inside-out authenticity.
 The reinvention.
-These itsy-bitsy details – that’s our obsession
+These itsy-bitsy details – that’s our obsession.”

 Denham works with the best tools available for denim design: Japanese-style cold-water washing, Italian weaves, copper hardware and gold rivets.
 The use of superior washing techniques and the inspiration of an impressive personal archive enable Denham to be ahead of the design curve.
-Of course, you will find hidden fobs and five-point pockets in their products as well as fabrics that have the ability to even more special as they age.
-Defined by the ndigo blue that makes denim so recognizable, Denham also produces indigo jerseys, knitwear, denim shirts and cotton pants.
-Even the brand’s furniture, made in collaboration with Scandinavian brand Norr11, can be admired in the purest ndigo.
+Of course, you will find hidden fobs and five-point pockets in their products, as well as fabrics that have the ability to become even more special as they age.
+Defined by the indigo blue that makes denim so recognizable, Denham also produces indigo jerseys, knitwear, denim shirts and cotton pants.
+Even the brand’s furniture, made in collaboration with Scandinavian brand Norr11, can be admired in the purest indigo.
 Denham has doubtlessly positioned itself as a premium brand not only through superior quality and design but also through collaborations with companies such as Montblanc, Barbour, Converse, A.C.F, Bearbrick, Minotaur, White Mountaineering, Rolex, Nike and others.

-Sustainability remains at the heart Denham.
-The cotton they use, the minimal waste technology and efforts to preserve and recycle water are as much its DNA as Japanese denim made in Japan.
+Sustainability remains at the heart of Denham.
+The cotton they use, the minimal waste technology and efforts to preserve and recycle water are as much a part of its DNA as Japanese denim actually made in Japan.
 It also created the world’s first biodegradable stretch denim jeans.
-Not only is there a focus on the manufacturing process and packaging but also on post-consumer recycling.
+Not only is there a focus on the manufacturing process and packaging, but also on post-consumer recycling.
 Denham stands for jeans that get better with age.
-As part of its customer service it offers to service jeans for life its ‘Service Co’, which is available in as many locations as possible to help customers and also personalize their jeans.
+As part of its customer service, it offers to service jeans for life with its ‘Service Co’, which is available in as many locations as possible to help customers and also to personalize their jeans.
 It can be found in Amsterdam, Tokyo, Hamburg, Shanghai, Sydney and elsewhere.
-Denham also likes to conceive new garments: out of old tents comes a fantastically detailed parka; old Swiss rmy sleeping bags a parka that can be worn during the day and used as a sleeping bag at night.
+Denham also likes to conceive new garments: out of old tents comes a fantastically detailed parka; old Swiss Army sleeping bags become a parka that can be worn during the day and used as a sleeping bag at night.

-But ultimately Denham creates jeans that will adapt to their wearer’s life, true life-pieces that age gracefully, turning into items people are happy to pay for and collect.
+But, ultimately, Denham creates jeans that will adapt to their wearer’s life, true life-pieces that age gracefully, turning into items people are happy to pay for and collect.

 www.denhamthejeanmaker.com